aaronpkelly/aaronpkelly.github.io/_posts/2020-01-03-making-my-blog-discoverable.md

 ---
-title: Making my blog discoverable
+title: Making my posts discoverable
 description: Using the Jekyll SEO Plugin to index my blog posts
 ---

-# Making my blog discoverable
+# Making my posts discoverable

-I'm not sure how discoverable blogs that are hosted on Github Pages are, but I came across [this article](https://github.blog/2016-05-10-better-discoverability-for-github-pages-sites/) that seems to indicate that search engine optimisation is a valid concern, and that there is help out there in the form of a Jekyll plugin.
+I'm not sure how discoverable blog posts that are hosted on Github Pages are, but I came across [this article](https://github.blog/2016-05-10-better-discoverability-for-github-pages-sites/) that seems to indicate that search engine optimisation is a valid concern, and that there is help out there in the form of a Jekyll plugin.

 Although I generally  try to avoid installing plugins where possible, I also want to make sure my content reaches an audience!